uc-berkeley-w215/summer2020/prior-exams/su20-midterm.md

 > Wimberly and Liebrock's Using Fingerprint Authentication to Reduce System Security.
 Employees who believed anti-malware was protecting them may have behaved more recklessly: e.g., installing software they might have avoided if they did not have faith in the additional layer of defense protecting them. *(4 points for paper, 4 points for explanation)*

 >> Stuart discussed the exact scenario of anti-virus in class, but only 3/14 identified this paper.
-Six, however, provided some for of explanation based on a paper discussed in class and so we'll have to make judgement calls.
+If some other paper was mentioned, 4 points were given in total if and only if a similar argument to the one above was given (i.e., that when primed about it, people get a false sense of security and end up behaving less securely than in the opposite case).

 **2.7** *(6 points)*